 Benefits of Cursive Handwriting

 There have been many articles circulating about the benefits of cursive handwriting.
-Since the adoption of Common Core a Standards by many states in the United States, most schools have taken cursive handwriting out of their teaching because it is not included in the new standards.
+Since the adoption of Common Core Standards by many states in the United States, most schools have taken cursive handwriting out of their teaching because it is not included in the new standards.

 However cursive is still a very important skill from a cognitive standpoint for the following reasons: